 Occidental has working interests in the La Cira-Infantas and Teca areas and has operations within the Llanos Norte Basin.
 Occidental's interests range from 39 to 61 percent and certain interests expire between 2023 and 2038, while others extend through the economic limit of the areas.
-In 2016, Occidental started a thermal recovery pilot at the Teca heavy oil field and the initial results are better than anticipated.
+In 2017, Occidental continued a thermal recovery pilot at the Teca heavy oil field and the initial results are better than anticipated.
 Production began from these pilots in 2016.
-Occidental's share of production from Colombia was approximately 33,000 BOE per day in 2016.
+Occidental's share of production from Colombia was approximately 31,000 BOE per day in 2017.